 The Jewish holiday of Hanukkah is coming up – and that means eight beautiful nights celebrating the miracle of the Maccabees, lighting the menorah, and, well, figuring out what to do to build your family’s own special traditions.

 If it feels like Hanukkah snuck right up on you, or you’re trying out leading a night of celebrating on your own for the first time, this holiday “cheat sheet” supplies parents and kids with a story book to read each night of Hanukkah, a gift idea to make or exchange, a recipe to cook together, and more.
-You’ll also find a “Get Togethers” section to help you share the holiday with your friends and family.
+You’ll also find a virtual “Get Togethers” section to help you share the holiday from afar.

 Need a crash course in Hanukkah traditions and history?
 Visit the PJ Library Hanukkah hub.

 There are so many wonderful Hanukkah picture books to choose from!
 You can view all PJ Library Hanukkah selections in the Books section of our website.
 Here are eight stories that work well for mixed age groups and that your family will enjoy reading again and again.